-Perhaps due to a natural maturity for his age, Bolton quickly established himself as a capable leader amongst a sea of 18-year-old recruits.
-By November of 1944, Bolton found himself a 1st Lieutenant with E Company, 413th Infantry Regiment of the 104th Infantry Division.
-As the Allies were pushing closer to Germany, the 413th was in Netherlands near the Mark River.
-The Germans were continuing to put up a stiff resistance, and on the evening of November 2nd, Bolton and the men of E Company learned that first-hand.
+Perhaps due to his age, Bolton quickly established himself as a capable leader among a sea of 18-year-old recruits.
+By November 1944, he found himself a first lieutenant with E Company, 413th Infantry Regiment, 104th Infantry Division.
+As the Allies were pushing closer to Germany, the 413th was in Netherlands, near the Mark River.
+The Germans continued to put up stiff resistance, and on the evening of November 2, Bolton and the men of E Company learned that firsthand.

-With the two-man team providing cover fire, Bolton then charged the enemy emplacement alone.
-With hand grenades thrown with accurate precision, he quickly dispatched the first machine gun alone.
-He then led the other two men on a blistering assault of the 2nd.
-An enemy sniper attempted to prevent their advance but quickly found out that this was a group that would not be stopped.
-With the sniper now KIA, Bolton killed the first gunner with the carbine while the other two men killed the rest.
+With the team providing cover fire, Bolton then charged the enemy emplacement alone.
+With hand grenades thrown with accurate precision, he quickly dispatched the first machine gun.
+He then led the other two men on a blistering assault.
+An enemy sniper attempted to prevent their advance, but quickly found this was a group that wouldn’t be stopped.

 Having accomplished enough, it would had have been understandable for the gallant men to return to friendly lines.
-However, when they noticed an 88-mm gun wreaking havoc on their friends, they didn’t hesitate to act.
+However, when they noticed an 88 mm artillery gun wreaking havoc on their comrades, they didn’t hesitate to act.
 Once again, they waded through the icy canal to line up a shot with the bazooka.
-With just the silhouette of the gun to guide them, Bolton directed a perfect shot and took out the gun.
+With just the silhouette of the gun to guide them, Cecil Bolton directed a perfect shot and took out the gun.